 The School of Cities will be a world-leading centre for innovative interdisciplinary urban research, education and engagement.
-It is where diverse communities will come together to spark new insights and design creative ways for cities and their citizens to thrive.
+It is where diverse communities will come together to spark new insights and design creative ways for cities and their residents to thrive.

 The School of Cities seeks to leverage our extraordinary community of urbanists and urban-oriented researchers to create a rich, multidisciplinary community of urban faculty, researchers and students across disciplines and perspectives.